zenoNong/OCaml-Functional-Learning/OCaml_Notes/OCaml_Higher_order_programming/OCaml_map.md

 | Cross-Language      | `map` is universal (Python, Java, etc.)              |

 > Always prefer OCaml's built-in `List.map` for efficiency and clarity.

----

-Let me know if you’d like a visual comparison or code translation between OCaml ↔ Python ↔ JavaScript for map!